microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_inventory_tagging/_index.md

 ![Screenshot showing Resource Graph Explorer cloud providers query chart](./12.png)

-Let's now build a query that uses the Resource Tag we assigned before to some of our Azure Arc-enabled servers.
+Let's now build a query that uses the tag we assigned before to some of our Azure Arc-enabled servers.
 Use the following query that includes a check for resources that have a value for the **Scenario** tag:

 ```kusto
 Resources